 It’s a good idea to list all of your categories and just go wild with a brainstorm of potential ideas.
 Before you know it, you’ll have the early formation of months’ worth of content!
 We’ve added some categories to the calendar template already, but you can adapt yours as needed.

 There’s nothing worse than realising you’re running out of social content.
 However, with an effective calendar from which to plan your strategy, that should never happen.

 If things do look like they’re getting dry, or you need some quick but effective filler material, you can lean on the following three options.

 1. Re-share old posts: look for your top-performing old content and re-share it (give it a little tweak and update, if needed).

 2. Curate content: this isn’t stealing - just look for content from others in your industry and re-share on your channels or create a blog post featuring your favourites.

-3. Repurpose other forms content: if you have a blog post that has performed well or a video on YouTube which you audience likes - chop it up into social snippets.
+3. Repurpose other forms of content: if you have a blog post that has performed well or a video on YouTube that your audience likes - chop it up into social snippets.
 This is a great way to increase the value of your best content, no matter how it started life.